jamesblau/metis_project_2/README.md

 - `regress.py`
   - performs regression, generating stats and plots

-I removed all the parts that eventually got dropped, including the postdiction features I cleaned before coming to my senses and some features I didn't quite manage to bugfix in time.
+I removed all the parts that eventually got dropped, including the code for cleaning postdiction features, which I wrote before coming to my senses, and code for generating features that I didn't quite manage to bugfix in time.

 Cheers!